Gates of the Temple Mount: Gate of the Tribes (Bab al-Asbat)

 The Gate of the Tribes (باب الأسباط Bāb al-ʾAsbāṭ, שער השבטים) is located at the north-eastern corner of the compound.
 Its name refers to the Twelve Tribes of Israel ("Bani Isra'il") who left Egypt and came to the Holy Land/Bayt al-Maqdis to find the Promised Land.
 Bab al-Asbāt is located to the east of the short northern side of the compound.
 Behind the gate, there is also a road as the Lions' Gate in the old city (also known as St Stephen's Gate).

-Asbāt gate is one of the important ancient gates and the gate names had been given by Ibn al Fakih and Ibn Abd' Rabbih two earliest authorities.
-The Asbāt gate was first built by the Mamluk Ruler Bybars.
+Asbāt gate is one of the important ancient gates and the gate names had been given by Ibn al-Fakih and Ibn Abd' Rabbih two earliest authorities.
+The Asbāt gate was first built by the Mamluk ruler Baybars.
 Later, the door was renewed by Sultan Süleyman I during the Ottoman period.
 According to a legend, Sultan Suleyman I, who had a bad dream, is claimed to have started to renew the walls of Jerusalem (Beit el-Maqdis) after this dream.

 The Asbāt gate is located on the northern wall of the Haram al-Sharif and it is in the double gateway also, it is almost directly opposite Ahwab Mihrab Mariam.
 The entrance to the gate is impressively decorated.
 There has the single opening of a semicircular arch with a distinctive 45-degree chamfer and segmental inner arch at the part of the gate that has reached the present time, also the masonry of the wall shows that there are two gates because 1.20 meters of the gate wall reaches to the west side.
 According to Ratrout, the Early Muslim architecture of Bab al-Asbāt and its dimensions coincide with those of Bab al-Hashmi.
 Bab al-Asbāt is 2.81 meters in the width of the doorway, 3.30 meters in the width of the inner threshold of the doorway, and 4.30 meters in height of its arch.
 Due to its level with the ground, this gate is the only gate through which ambulances can enter the mosque in case of emergency.

 Gate of Remission (Bab al-Hitta)

-The Gate of Remission (باب الحطه Bāb al-Ḥiṭṭa), where 'remission' means 'forgiveness', is located on the north side.
-It is one of the oldest gates of the Al-Aqsa compound, and is the main entrance for visitors entering from the northern side of the city of Jerusalem (al-Quds), including the neighborhood of Bab Huta.
+The Gate of Remission (باب الحطه Bāb al-Ḥiṭṭa), where 'remission' means 'forgiveness', is located on the north side, about 130 m westward of the far eastern-end of the Temple Mount.
+It is one of the oldest gates of the Al-Aqsa compound, and is the main entrance for visitors entering from the northern side of the city of Jerusalem (al-Quds), including the neighborhood of Bab Huta.The gate is said to have taken its Arabic name from a verse in the Quran (Surah 2, 55–56), which has a reference to 'remission of sins'.